Adventureland (Iowa): History

+Jack Krantz & Adventure Lands of America, Inc. era (1971–2021)

+In April 1971, Krantz announced his plans for a 160-acre educational-recreational facility he called Adventure Land.
+The estimated cost of the planned resort complex was projects as $10 million (approx. $78.5 million in 2025).
+The plan was for more than just a theme park; it would also include a motor lodge, convention center, and campground.
+Krantz said that it would be "in the class of Disneyland and Six Flags Over Texas."

+Original plans for the theme park included four sections.
+One was a Main Street section modeled after New England-style buildings with different shops.
+The adventure section would contain attractions such as a simulated trip to Iowa coal mines, a pirate ship, and jungle trips.
+Another section was to be devoted to kids with animated Mother Goose figures, and the fourth section was to feature Iowa manufacturers and their products as well as the manufacturers' progress from 1900 to modern times.

 Construction of Adventureland Park began in 1973 on a site formerly occupied by a small airport in Des Moines, active in the 1920s until a larger municipal airport was built in 1933 at a different location.
 The area was later used for farming until Adventureland's construction broke ground.
 Its grand opening was scheduled for July 1974, but the park suffered light damage from a tornado, delaying the opening until late August.

 The first full season began in 1975, and several rides were added that year.
 A wooden roller coaster called Tornado was added in 1978, named after the tornado that delayed the park's grand opening.

 In 2002, Adventureland undertook an 8 million dollar project that nearly doubled the size of the hotel, adding a second courtyard, new pools with interactive water features and new poolside rooms and suites.
 It also added a new water ride in the park, a spinning white water adventure, called Saw Mill Splash.
 The ride is themed around an old saw mill and fits into the western motif of Adventureland's Outlaw Gulch area.

 In 2006, Adventureland added two more rides, The Splash Over and Frog Hopper.
 Later that year in October, founder Jack Krantz died, and his sons and daughters took over the operations.